scidash/neuronunit/neuronunit/tests/singularityimage/README.md

 # Command Line Access to Comet (of Neuro Science Gateway)
 ## Quick start guide:

+To prepare singularity images for NSG-HPC see steps below:

 ## Copy relevant files with scp

 Use to Comet using the secure copy (secure copy) protocal.